aliturkan/aliTurkan/README.md

-&nbsp;&nbsp;&nbsp;&nbsp;Hi, I'm Ali TURKAN, a passionate self-taught full stack java developer and a freelance software engineer from USA.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
+&nbsp;&nbsp;&nbsp;&nbsp; Hello, I'm Ali Turkan, a self-taught full-stack java developer and a freelance software engineer from the USA.
+My passion for software lies in creating innovative ideas and bringing them to life with elegant interfaces.
+I strongly believe in prioritizing user experience, robust architecture, and high-quality code in everything I create.

 &nbsp;&nbsp;&nbsp;&nbsp;I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and love how collaboration and knowledge sharing happened through open-source.